Kotazver/Kucher-telegram-bot/README.md

 # Kucher-telegram-bot
-Telegram bot created to share videos vith Anatoliy Fitness
+Telegram bot that provides abillity to share videos